hdsu-bioquant/HIVmicroglia/README.md

 - `2021-11-02_atacseq.Rmd` : Quality control / annotation of ATAC-seq peaks
 - `2021-11-04_diffATAC.Rmd` : Differential ATAC-seq analysis between 3 conditions

+### ChIP-seq downstream analysis
+- `28-11-2022_diffPeakAnalysis.R` : Differential ChIP-seq analysis for the CTCF-KD and CTCF-NT comparison
+- `SuppFigure5GH.Rmd` : Plots resulting from the differential peak analysis (CTCF in TAD boundaries and volcano plot)

 ### TAD boundaries and H3K36me3/locations
 - `Figure5_S6_TADboundaryISViolins.Rmd` : reproduces the plots on the IS (partitioned) distance to the nearest TAD boundary